What to Do With an Inheritance: A Guide to Honoring the Past and Planning Your Future

 Both responses make complete sense.
 Grief does that.
 Big decisions do that.
 Grief and big decisions at the same time?
 Your nervous system was not designed for that.

 There's a concept in behavioral finance called decision fatigue under emotional load.
-Basically: when we're grieving or stressed, the part of our brain responsible for long-term planning goes offline.
+Basically, when we're grieving or stressed, the part of our brain responsible for long-term planning goes offline.
 We're wired to either act impulsively or shut down entirely.
 Neither is a character flaw.
-Both are just human.
+Both are just beautifully, painfully human.

 An inheritance is rarely just a check.
 It can include: